cboettig/labnotebook/_posts/2013-02-22-semantic-citations-for-the-notebook-and-knitr.md

 ### Citing without DOIs

 Not all the literature we may wish to cite includes DOIs, such as [arXiv](http://arxiv.org) preprints, Wikipedia pages, or other academic blogs.
 Even when a DOI is present it is not always trivial to locate.
-With version 0.4-0, knitcitations can produce citations given any URL using the [Greycite API](http://greycite.knowledgeblog.org) (<span class="tooltip" title="Lord P (2012).
+With version 0.4-0, knitcitations can produce citations given any URL using the [Greycite API](http://greycite.knowledgeblog.org) (<span class="showtooltip" title="Lord P (2012).
 Greycite. http://knowledgeblog.org/greycite [Online. last-accessed:
 2012-10-10 13:36:24].  http://knowledgeblog.org/greycite."><a href="http://knowledgeblog.org/greycite" rel="http://purl.org/spar/cito/usesMethodIn" >Lord, 2012</a></span>).
 For instance, this citation is created with the command  `citep("http://knowledgeblog.org/greycite", cito="usesMethodIn")`.